DownloadsSaskCulture Constitution DRAFT Changes

 SaskCulture Member Consultations

 On behalf of the SaskCulture Board of Directors, I am very pleased to share some potential changes that the board is recommending to the SaskCulture Constitution.
 These recommended changes have come about as the organization reflects on its last 20 years and looks forward to the next 20 years.
 Some of the changes are simply adjustments to language to be more current.
 Others are substantial and recognize the changes that are happening in society, our province, and country today as we move forward.
 The proposed constitutional changes will go to the membership at the June 2019 AGM.

 As in past years, whenever SaskCulture has proposed changes to its Constitution, the membership is consulted in advance.
-To that end, representatives of the board have held member consultations including a live webinar on January 30, 2019.
+Representatives of the board have held member consultations including a live webinar on January 30, 2019.
 The webinar was recorded for those who were not able to watch it or attend the consultation session.

 To assist you in gaining an understanding of the proposed Constitutional changes, we have prepared a document for your review.
 It is a copy of the Constitution with the revisions included, as well as boxes to explain the changes; this document will also be helpful as you watch the webinar.
 All of the changes are noted in red (or markup) with the exception of the Principles and Values.
 Because the Principles and Values include such substantial changes, the document shows the old version on one side of a two-column page with the proposed Principles and Values beside them.

 The majority of this new content addresses the Ten Principles identified within the Truth and Reconciliation Commission’s Report (TRC).